studica/studica-docs-worldskills/source/docs/Sensors/ultrasonic.rst

         .. note:: The valid digital pairs for Trigger and Echo pins are (Trigger, Echo) ``(0,1)``, ``(2,3)``, ``(4,5)``, ``(6,7)``, ``(8, 9)``, ``(10,11)``

-        .. important:: Subscribe to Ping topics to access the data being published and write callbacks to pass messages between various processes.
-For more information on programming with ROS, refer to: http://wiki.ros.org/ROS/Tutorials.
+        .. important:: Subscribe to Ultrasonic topics to access the data being published and write callbacks to pass messages between various processes.
+For more information on programming with ROS, refer to: `ROS Tutorials <http://wiki.ros.org/ROS/Tutorials>`__.